 **Orion Beauty & Balance (118 Gorgeous Washington St.): Laurie Johnson: "Brilliant Abstract" - Oil Abstract Paintings.
 Also, don’t forget to purchase your Mother’s Day gift certificate, 15% off First Friday only.
 Website: OrionBeautyandBalance.com.

 **Portfolios Cafe (137 Gorgeous Washington St.): May 1, 5-8 PM: Featuring: Art and Hula Hooping by Angela Cook.
 Music by Dan Dedrick.
 Select First Friday menu; see our Facebook page for specials.

 — On COURT Street:

-**Phelps Mansion Museum (191 Court St.): Sep.
-5, 5:30-8:30 PM: Tours by Phelps Mansion Museum Docents: Featuring the Museum's Collection of Paintings from 19th century artists, Edmund D. Lewis, M. Van Wyck & Harry Roseland, and Phelps Mansion Museum itself: A Work of Art, designed by Isaac G. Perry & one of the best examples of Victorian architecture.
-Website: phelpsmansion.org.
+**Phelps Mansion (191 Court St.): May 1, 5:30-8:30 PM: Museum Tours by Phelps Mansion Docents: Featuring the Museum's Collection of Paintings from 19th century artists (Edmund D. Lewis, M. Van Wyck & Harry Roseland) and the Museum itself, a work of art designed by Isaac G. Perry & one of the best examples of Victorian architecture.

 — On CHENANGO Street: